samuel-clarke/diffimpact/README.md

  ## Instructions for running DiffImpact
  1. Install and initialize [Anaconda3](https://docs.anaconda.com/anaconda/install/linux/)
  2. Clone the `diffimpact` repo from this page.
- 3. In the Anaconda `base` environment, change the working directory to this repo's folder and install the conda env with
+ 3. In the Anaconda `base` environment, change the working directory to this repo's folder, install the conda env, and activate it with
 ```
 cd diffimpact
 conda env create -f diffimpactenv.yml
+conda activate diffimpactenv
 ```
  4. From within the `diffimpact` directory, initialize and update the submodule for our ddsp fork with
  ```
  git submodule init
  git submodule update
 ```
- 5. Go to our DDSP fork with and install it in the pip environment with
+ 5. Go to our DDSP fork and install it in the pip environment with
  ```
  cd ddsp
  pip install -e .